granthouston44/BetaSoft_Front_End_Task/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## Progress

+I've managed to return the top 50 posts, with pagination enabled and limited to 5 posts per page.

+User data is fetched and can be used in further stages of development, however username is the only data in use in this current iteration.

+Comment data is also fetched and loaded upon a button press that toggles the display of comments on/off.

+## Helpers

+There are two helper files included in the build.
+A capitalization function that can be imported to capitalize the start of any string.
+Similarly, a request helper that can be used in future to build any other requests that may be needed.

+## Future iterations

+CSS improvements - make the site more interesting and pleasing to the eye.

+Filters - filter posts by user, filter by comment popularity etc

+Read up on react hooks and see if they can be of any use for the project

+## Refactoring

+I'd like to look into react hooks to help improve readability and provide type safety.

 ### `npm test`